Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 The Whiteduck Regatta Canvas Bell Tent is my pick for the best family tent for bad weather because it’s a canvas tent with a stove jack.

-A canvas tent is an excellent choice in cold weather; it’s durable but naturally breathable and can support infrastructure like a portable stove.
+A canvas tent is an excellent choice in winter; it’s durable but naturally breathable and can support infrastructure like a portable stove.
 Even without the stove, your family will stay warm on cold nights.

-The Regatta is a four-person tent (although it comes in larger sizes) with a sewn-in polyethylene tent floor and double doors (one mesh, one canvas).
+The Regatta sleeps four (although it comes in larger sizes) with a sewn-in polyethylene tent floor and double doors (one mesh, one canvas).

-This four-season family tent for rain and wind has an enormous peak height and makes a perfect glamping tent too.
+This four-season family tent for rain and wind has an enormous interior height and makes a perfect glamping tent too.
+The multiple guy lines help reinforce it’s sturdiness.

 The downside of canvas tents is that they aren’t self-standing tents.
 They’re heavy, expensive, and harder to set up than synthetic tents.

-If you’re unfamiliar with the wonders of canvas tents for cold weather, check out our article on the best tents with a stove jack.
+If you’re unfamiliar with the wonders of canvas tents for winter, check out our article on the best tents with a stove jack.

 PROS